live-keys/livekeys/doc/pages/deployment-scripts.md

 ## Dependencies

-_dependencies_ defines a list of livecv packages this current package is dependent on.
+_dependencies_ defines a list of livekeys packages this current package is dependent on.
 For each list item, the following fields are expected:

 * name: name of the dependent package